 What manufacturers are doing

-Cranswick has commended the Governments 25 Year Environmental Plan, however has suggested that the goals can be achieved in a shorter period and should be a priority for every link in the supply chain.
-The company has therefore committed to reducing plastic packaging weight from farm to fork by 50%, re-using internal materials in a closed loop system across the business, and recycling all packaging.
+Cranswick has commended the Governments 25 Year Environmental Plan, however, has suggested that the goals can be achieved in a shorter period and should be a priority for every link in the supply chain.
+The company has therefore committed to reducing plastic packaging weight from farm to fork by 50%, re-using internal materials in a closed-loop system across the business, and recycling all packaging.
 Unilever has also committed to ensuring that all its plastic packaging is fully reusable, recyclable or compostable by 2025.
-The supermarket Iceland also plans to remove all plastic packaging from own-label products within the next five years.
-Co-op have followed suit by pledging to develop standard mainstream plastic-free teabags and, with sales at around 4.6 million boxes of tea a year, there is hope that many other manufacturers will soon follow.
-The Co-op have also been working on single polymer packaging for minced beef which increases the ease of recycling at consumer level.
+The supermarket Iceland also plans to remove all plastic packaging from its own-label products within the next five years.
+The Co-Op has followed suit by pledging to develop standard mainstream plastic-free teabags and, with sales at around 4.6 million boxes of tea a year, there is hope that many other manufacturers will soon follow.
+The Co-op has also been working on single polymer packaging for minced beef which increases the ease of recycling at the consumer level.
 The Krehalon- Duniba partnership that is working on this development is showing that the same pack quality can still be achieved with a reduction to the total pack weight, which in turn reduces the harm to the environment.